-When you calculate the amount to send to the IRS, in addition to federal income tax, the payment must reflect 6.2 percent of each employee’s wages, up to $106,800, for Social Security insurance.
+When you calculate the amount to send to the IRS, in addition to federal income tax, the payment must reflect 6.2 percent of each employee’s wages, up to $118,500 in 2016, for Social Security insurance.
 It will also include 1.45 percent of all taxable wages for Medicare tax.
 As the employer, you are responsible for making an additional payment to the IRS equal to all Medicare and Social Security taxes withheld.
+Also, beginning in 2015, an employer must withhold Additional Medicare Tax from wages paid in excess of $200,000 during the year in addition to any other taxes withheld.

 Since you must file a separate form for each quarter, the IRS imposes four filing deadlines that you must adhere to.
 The deadlines are April 30, July 31, Oct.
 31 and Jan.
 31 of each year.
 Just remember that the filing deadline always falls on the last day of the month following the end of the quarter.
 This gives you one month to prepare the form before submitting it to the IRS.